syncfusion-content/wpf-docs/wpf/PropertyGrid/Overview.md

 ---
 layout: post
 title: About WPF PropertyGrid control | Syncfusion
-description: Learn about introduction of Syncfusion WPF PropertyGrid control and more details about the control features.
+description: Learn here all about introduction of Syncfusion WPF PropertyGrid control, its elements and more details.
 platform: wpf
 control: PropertyGrid
 documentation: ug